Doonort3/RXFbos/README.md

 ##### History of this script
 Its creation began on 02.08.2020

 The first thing I wanted to recreate is something similar to ms-dos, the first functions I came up with myself are file creation, file modification, delete file, test the network, help for bash.
 The next day I added more features.
 After even more functions.
 For the next update, I have prepared something grand, to be more precise, the system of disks and paths for storing files, and now it is ready with my virtual DOS.
-Thanks to those who follow me, I love.
+Thanks to those who follow me, love and forgive!

 ##### How to contact me?